jazzband/django-floppyforms/docs/geodjango.rst

     import floppyforms as forms

-    class PointWidget(forms.gis.PointWidget, forms.gis.BaseGMapWidget):
+    class PointWidget(forms.gis.PointWidget, forms.gis.BaseOsmWidget):
         pass

-Here ``BaseGMapWidget`` is the base widget (i.e. I want to see a Google Map) and ``PointWidget`` is the geometry-specific widget (i.e. I want to draw a point on the map).
+Here ``BaseOsmWidget`` is the base widget (i.e. I want to see an OpenStreetMap) and ``PointWidget`` is the geometry-specific widget (i.e. I want to draw a point on the map).

 Base Widgets
 ````````````